Samuel Liddell MacGregor Mathers

-Samuel Liddell (or Liddel) MacGregor Mathers (8 or 11 January 1854 – 5 or 20 November 1918), born Samuel Liddell Mathers, was a British occultist.
-He is primarily known as one of the founders of the Hermetic Order of the Golden Dawn, a ceremonial magic order of which offshoots still exist.
+Samuel Liddell (or Liddel) MacGregor Mathers (8 January 1854 – 5 or 20 November 1918), born Samuel Liddell Mathers, was a British occultist and member of the S.R.I.A.
+He is primarily known as one of the three founders of the Hermetic Order of the Golden Dawn, a ceremonial magic order of which offshoots still exist.
 He became so synonymous with the order that Golden Dawn scholar Israel Regardie observed in retrospect that "the Golden Dawn was MacGregor Mathers."

 Early life

-Mathers was born on 8 or 11 January 1854 in Hackney, London, England.
-His father, William M. Mathers, died while he was still a boy.
-His mother, whose maiden name was Collins, died in 1885.
-He attended Bedford School and subsequently worked in Bournemouth as a clerk, before moving to London following the death of his mother.
+Mathers was born on January 8, 1854 in Hackney, London, England.
+His father, William M. Mathers, a commercial clerk, died while he was still a boy.
+He lived with his widowed mother (whose maiden name was Collins) in Bournemouth, until her death in 1885.
+Mathers attended Bedford Grammar School and subsequently worked as a clerk, before moving to King's Cross in London, following the death of his mother.